caleb531/sw-update-manager/README.md

 ### 3. Listen for update requests from your service worker

-The final step in configuring SW Update Manager.
+The final step in configuring Service Worker Update Manager.

 ```
 // When an update to the service worker is detected, the front end will request